rocrill/Crilly-s-B-B/README.md

 ## Acknowledgements

+Thank you to:

-Thanks to my mentor, Gerard McBride, for his help and guidance.
+* My mentor, Gerard McBride, for his help and guidance.
+* The tutors at the Code Institute for their help and support.

 ------